surpher/PactSwift/README.md

   <img src="Documentation/images/pact-swift.png" width="350" alt="PactSwift logo" />
 </p>

-This framework provides a Swift DSL for generating [Pact][pact-docs] contracts.
+This framework provides a Swift DSL for generating and verifying [Pact][pact-docs] contracts.
 It provides the mechanism for [Consumer-Driven Contract Testing](https://dius.com.au/2016/02/03/pact-101-getting-started-with-pact-and-consumer-driven-contract-testing/) between dependent systems where the integration is based on HTTP. `PactSwift` allows you to test the communication boundaries between your app and services it integrates with.

 `PactSwift` implements [Pact Specification v3][pact-specification-v3] and runs the mock service "in-process".
 No need to set up any external mock services, stubs or extra tools 🎉.
 It supports contract creation along with client verification.
 It also supports provider verification and interaction with a Pact broker.